vkleer/CI_PP4_WhatsCooking/README.md

 12. On the next page, under 'Choose a branch to deploy' you can choose the branch you want to deploy your app from
 13. Either click on the 'Enable Automatic Deploys' button under 'Automatic deploys' to have the app deploy automatically on each push you make to the branch, or click on the 'Deploy Branch' button under 'Manual deploy'
 14. Wait for the app to build and be deployed.
 Once the app is ready, a message will be displayed saying 'App was successfully deployed' along with a button which takes you to your newly deployed app

+### Google emails

+To send emails from your website using Google's SMTP server, the following steps are required:

+1. Preferable, create a new Gmail account
+2. Following the instructions in [this link](https://support.google.com/accounts/answer/6010255?hl=en), enable the less secure apps feature
+3. Under your settings.py, add the following settings:
+    - EMAIL_BACKEND = ‘django.core.mail.backends.smtp.EmailBackend’
+    - EMAIL_HOST = ‘smtp.gmail.com’
+    - EMAIL_USE_TLS = True
+    - EMAIL_PORT = 587
+    - EMAIL_HOST_USER = ‘your_account@gmail.com’ (I set this up in my env.py file and grab the variables using os.environ.get)
+    - EMAIL_HOST_PASSWORD = ‘your account’s password’(Again, this is set up in my env.py file and the variables are grabbed using os.environ.get)
+4. On Heroku, under settings, add two new Config Vars: EMAIL_HOST_USER and EMAIL_HOST_PASSWORD, using the same email address and password

 ## Credits